 Open source CFD: the rich will get richer

 Open source CFD not only saves cost in software licensing, but also provides freedom you cannot enjoy from most commercial codes.

-But in commercial environment, the adoption rate of open source CFD is not as high as expected.
+But in the commercial environment, the adoption rate of open source CFD is not as high as expected.
 Most companies will find out that the open source CFD solution may not save cost.
 I wrote a post last year explaining why open source CFD is not for everyone.
 Big companies can benefit more from the open source CFD than smaller ones.

-The major obstacles of open source CFD adoption is the lack of high-level third-party support.
+One of the major obstacles of open source CFD adoption is the lack of high-level third-party support.
 There are a few companies sell support for open source CFD, but the scale is too small, and their technical muscle is not strong enough to convince potential users.

 Who will wear the red hat for open source CFD?
 We probably will not have the answer in 2014.

 So, in 2014, open source CFD software will probably still only make the rich richer.